Access the Internet in Your Motorhome or Caravan

 The Cost of a Portable WiFi Data Plan

 The price of portable internet in New Zealand depends on your data plan.
 Once again, we take Wireless Nation as an example as they are the market leader in New Zealand.
-They have three main Lifestyle Broadband Plans:
+They have one simple plan called Lifestyle Broadband Plan:

 Note that Wireless Nation also offers the option to put your plan “on hold” so you don’t have to pay for the months when you’re not using the service.